All the Way (play): Cast

-Critical reception
+Reception

 The Broadway production received generally favorable reviews, with Bryan Cranston's performance singled out for praise.

 Writing in The New York Times, Charles Isherwood called All the Way a "dense but mostly absorbing drama, set during the tense first year of Johnson's presidency following the assassination of President John F. Kennedy."
 Isherwood praised Cranston as Johnson, saying his "heat-generating performance galvanizes the production.
 Even when Johnson is offstage or the writing sags with exposition, the show, directed solidly by Bill Rauch, retains the vitalizing imprint of his performance."
 Other characters such as Hoover and George Wallace are "merely sketched in," and the play "sorely needs streamlining."
 In his review of the American Repertory Theater production, also starring Cranston, Isherwood said the play "ultimately accrues minimal dramatic momentum."